mike182uk/dotfiles/README.md

 ## Binaries
 Any binaries that are not installed globally can be added to the bin directroy.
 This directory is automatically added to `$PATH` in `.paths`.

-## Miscellaneous
+## Preferences

-The `etc` directory contains other miscellaneous files (specific config files for apps etc).
+The `preferences` directory contains app specific settings and preferences.